technomancy/slamhound/README.md

 Like magic.

+Running on a directory will perform the same operation on every .clj file inside.

 ## Repl Usage

 You can do it manually from the repl too to avoid the slow startup time: